Approach

 Bill Gurley, General Partner, Benchmark

-Gurley is talking about technology companies, but the advice applies perfectly to family offices.
-The offices that are experimenting with AI right now are building an information advantage that compounds.
-The ones waiting for a "proven" solution will find that by the time something is proven, their competitors have already been using it for two years.
+Gurley is talking about technology companies, but the advice fits family offices perfectly.
+The offices experimenting with AI now are building an information edge that compounds.
+The ones waiting for a "proven" solution will find that by the time something is proven, their competitors have been using it for two years.

 Where to Start: A Practical Sequence